alex-n-braun/path-planning/README.md

 - Dependencies
 - Contents of the Submission
 - Details on the Simulation
-- Implementation of the Path Planning Algorith
+- Preparations
     - Data Structures
     - Initial Tests
     - Vehicle Models
+    - (Recording of) Sensor Fusion Data
+- Implementation of the Path Planning Algorith
+    - Prediction

 ## Dependencies
 * cmake >= 3.5